commodityvectors/circus/docs/source/man/circusd.rst

    configuration for the arbiter.

 :\--daemon:
-   Start circusd in the background.
+   Start cvec_circusd in the background.

 :\--pidfile *PIDFILE*:
    The location of the PID file.